beatobongco/copycat/README.md

 # copycat

 Tiny js library to make changes in objects reflect in DOM elements

 ### Usage

-`const objectBeingWatched = copycat(element_id, object_to_bind, template_function)`
+`const objectBeingWatched = copycat(element, object_to_bind, template_function)`

-* objectBeingWatched: you will be able to modify the properties of this object to get changes in the DOM.
+- objectBeingWatched: you will be able to modify the properties of this object to get changes in the DOM.
-* element_id: id of the element where you want to mount the template
+- element: #id or .class of the element where you want to mount the template
-* object_to_bind: object you want to bind
+- object_to_bind: object you want to bind
-* template_function: function with one argument used to fill in the template string
+- template_function: function with one argument used to fill in the template string

 ### Example

 HTML

 ```html
 <div id="app"></div>
 ```

 JS

 ```js
 const cat = copyCat(
   '#app',